parkpow/deep-license-plate-recognition/parkpow/auto-file-import-tool/README.md

 ## Features

 - **Folder Monitoring:** Observes an upload folder for new CSV files.
-- **Data Processing:** Reads CSV files, applies column and static data mappings.
+- **Data Processing:** Reads files, applies column and static data mappings.
 - **API Integration:** Sends processed data to a configurable API endpoint.
 - **Flexible Configuration:** All configurations are managed via an external `config.ini` file.
 - **Automated Scheduling:** Uses `cron` to execute the import process at defined intervals.
 - **Log Management:** Records operations in dedicated log files.
 - **Centralized Data Structure:** All input, output, and log data are stored in a single `data` folder for easy management.
-- **Task Status Checker:** A secondary process that periodically queries an API to check the status of tasks associated with files in `data/output/`.
-Based on the API response, it manages these files (deletes on success, moves to `data/error/` on failure, or leaves them if pending).
+- **Task Status Monitoring:** After each file upload, a dedicated background thread monitors the status of the associated task by querying an API.
+Based on the API response, it manages the uploaded files (deletes on success, moves to `data/error/` on failure, or leaves them if pending).

 ## Configuration

 The system's configuration is done through the `config.ini` file.
 This file must be **manually created** by the user in the `data` folder on your host.
-An example `config.ini` content is provided below, which you should use as a starting point.

-You can edit this file to adjust the ParkPow Auto File Import Tool's behavior.
+You **must** copy the example `config.ini` content provided below into your `data/config.ini` file and then edit it to adjust the ParkPow Auto File Import Tool's behavior.

 ### Example `config.ini`